 Roots of Shame in Psychoanalysis

-In psychoanalytic thought, shame is often linked to our “internalized objects” – representations of parents or caregivers stored within our unconscious mind.
-These objects can be carriers of judgment, especially if early interactions with caregivers were marked by criticisms or rebukes.
+In psychoanalytic thought, we often link shame to our ‘internalized objects’ – representations of parents or caregivers stored within our unconscious mind.
+These objects can judge us, especially if early interactions with caregivers were marked by criticisms or rebukes.

 Shame is the lie someone told you about yourself. – Anaïs Nin